This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 When dealing with pictures taken with a camera, this rather simple shell extension also turns out to be the most frequently used one.
 It does only one thing but does it well and in a very convenient way: simply right-click on one or several images and select an option to resize them in place.

 Run Linux on a Windows PC (or the other way around).
-Indispensable.
+However, Windows 10 now comes with WSL2 which largely solves that need natively.

 This is a wonderful package of UNIX tools that include SSH clients, managed sessions, and an integrated X11 server.
 For example, you can SSH to a remote Linux machine (think RaspberryPi) and open xterm on your local desktop.
 It also has a built-in Cygwin shell.
 It is a well-done, comprehensive package that is free for home use.